mndillon/toki-pona-nanpa-linja-n/README.md

 - All nanpa-linja-n numeric cartouches will start with nanpa and end with nanpa
 - All nanpa-linja-n numeric proper names derived from a cartouche will start with Ne- and end with -n
 - General Latin nanpa-linja-n numeric proper name form: Ne...n
-- General Numeric Cartouche form: [nanpa en ... nanpa]
+- General Numeric Cartouche form: [nanpa e ... nanpa]
 - General Abbreviated Cartouche form: [nanpa ... nanpa]
-- General Abbreviation #~ form: There is no general form used for all abbreviations, the letters 'n' and 'e' will never appear in any abbreviation form.
+- General Abbreviation #~ form: There is no general form used for all abbreviations, the letters 'n' and 'e' will seldom appear in any abbreviation form.
-- Abbreviated cartouches are numeric cartouches with the interior words 'nena', 'en' and 'open' removed for clarity of rendering.
+- Abbreviated cartouches are numeric cartouches with the interior words 'nena', 'e' and 'open' removed for clarity of rendering.
+(A non-value spacer may still use 'e' in abbreviated cartouches.)
 - Abbreviated cartouches are pronounced in exactly the same way as the corresponding full numeric cartouche, they only facilitate clearer rendering.
 - A long nanpa-linja-n proper name will usually be split into separate words at numeric punctuation, each separate word will start with a capital letter
 - The final -n is always appended to the final nanpa-linja-n proper name word.
 - The letters i, w, t, s, a, l, u, m, p, and j are used to represent the digits 0, 1, 2, 3, 4, 5, 6, 7, 8, and 9, respectively, in nanpa-linja-n numeric cartouches, and the digits are represented in sitelen pona by the specific fixed glyphs ijo, wan, tu, seli, awen, luka, utala, mun, pipi and jo.
 - The letters 'n' and 'e' are used in a nanpa-linja-n numeric cartouche to make the proper name derived from the cartouche more pronounceable and are represented in sitelen pona by various glyphs.
 - The letters 'o' and 'k' are used in various combinations to represent numeric punctuation (decimal delimiters) and are represented in sitelen pona by various glyphs.
+(The 'en' glyph is also used for optional positive sign.)
 - When rendering the sitelen pona form of a nanpa-linja-n numeric cartouche, glyphs are displayed at different font sizes to reflect their relative significance within the overall numeric representation.
 - A note on the pronunciation of nanpa-linja-n proper names: we assume that any “n” inside a word is pronounced with the vowel that follows it.
 For example, the proper name “Newanatun” for 142 is pronounced “Ne-wa-na-tun”.
 This makes the syllable boundaries for each digit clear.